Trade uncertainty: Explore resources and tools for your business.

 Proven strategies

-- Knowing tthat pessimism seems to be returning among Canadian companies, make sure you too have a strategy aligned with the external environment, so you don't find yourself at the back of the pack.
+• Knowing that optimism seems to be returning among Canadian companies, make sure you too have a vision aligned with the external environment, so you don't find yourself at the back of the pack.
 Plan your strategy accordingly.